stefanor/talks/slides.md

     * Package and secure boot signing
     * APT Repositories (future)

-* Potential SASS product for Freexian as a Debian Services Company
+* Potential SAAS product for Freexian as a Debian Services Company

 ---